OBOAcademy/obook/08-OntologyDevelopment/ROBOT_tutorial_2.md

   --output animals.owl
 ```

 Let's break down this version IRI.
 We have the host (`http://example.com/`) followed by our ontology's namespace (`animals`).
 Next, we provided the date in the format of `YYYY-MM-DD`.
 Finally, we have the name of the file.
 This is standard for OBO Foundry, except with a different host.
-For example, you can find a release of OBI from [ADD DATE] at `http://purl.obolibrary.org/obo/obi/[ADD DATE]/obi.owl`.
+For example, you can find a release of OBI from April 6, 2021 at `http://purl.obolibrary.org/obo/obi/2021-04-06/obi.owl`.
 In this case, the host is `http://purl.obolibrary.org/obo/`.
 Of course, you may see different patterns in non-OBO-Foundry ontologies, but they should always resolve (hopefully!).

+Go ahead and open or reload `animals.owl` in Protege.
+You'll see in the **Active Ontology** tab that now both the ontology IRI and version IRI fields are filled out.

 ### Ontology Annotations